tacticdemonic/sb-logger-extension/sb-logger-extension/README.md

 3. **Filter presets**: Click the bookmaker filter to open the popup - you'll see two preset buttons at the top:
    - **⭐ My Normal List** - Apply your standard bookmaker selection
    - **🔄 Exchanges Only** - Filter to show only betting exchanges
-4. Click Save on any bet, enter your stake amount (and optional note)
+4. Click Save on any bet, enter your stake amount
 5. Open the extension popup (click toolbar icon) to see all saved bets
 6. **Mark bets**: Click ✓ Won, ✗ Lost, or ○ Void buttons for each bet as they settle
 7. **Track performance**: See your running P/L and ROI at the top of the popup